 - Underpayments of tax and National Insurance in previous years, or other amounts owing to HMRC, which may be included in your code

 - Work expenses or flat rate deductions – see employee expenses page for details

 Tax codes for pensioners can be complex, as they may include adjustments for state pension, multiple small pensions or cover both employment and pension income.

 If you live in Scotland, your PAYE code should have an ‘S’ prefix to show that you are a Scottish taxpayer.

-The standard tax code for a main job in the tax year 2018-19 is 1185L.
+The standard tax code for a main job in the tax year 2021-22 is 1257L.
 A second job should normally have a BR (basic rate) code.
 If your code is not a standard code, you need to know why.

 Notices of coding are usually sent out in about February/March for the coming tax year.
 You should check your notice of coding and keep it.
 You may need it to check if your employer is deducting the right amount of tax when the new tax year starts in April.
 As with all paperwork relating to taxes, it’s best to keep it for at least six years in case there are problems and you want to refer back to it at a later date.

 If the coding notice is wrong, you will pay the wrong amount of tax – and you are likely to have to pay back any underpayment of tax.